 The Property Industry Foundation’s PIF House program is designed to help homeless people just like Liana, as well as young people at risk of homelessness.
-The PIF House program, through the generous support of our Corporate Donors, is about building homes in Queensland, NSW and Victoria for young people in need of support.
+The PIF House program, through the generous support of our Donors, is about building homes in New South Wales, Victoria and Queensland for young people in need of support.

 PIF Houses create a family environment to encourage residents to be independent – and interact with other residents.
 Trained mentors teach lifestyle skills such as cooking, budgeting, home-care and cleanliness.